yU93r/SteamEmu/post_build/README.release.md

 ---

 ## Overlay:
 **Note: at the moment this feature is only enabled in the experimental builds**
+**It's a highly experimental feature, use at your own risk**
 ---

 This is made possible using the amazing third-party library `Ingame Overlay project`: https://github.com/Nemirtingas/ingame_overlay

-The overlay can be enabled by creating a file named `enable_experimental_overlay.txt` in the `steam_settings` folder.
+The overlay can be enabled by modifying `configs.ini` and setting `enable_experimental_overlay=1`.
+Use `SHIFT-TAB` to open the overlay.

+This is for games that depend on the steam overlay to let people join multiplayer games.

 This feature is **highly experimental** and might cause crashes or other problems.

-This is for games that depend on the steam overlay to let people join multiplayer games.
 Alternatively, you can use the dedicated tool `lobby_connect` to join a game lobby.
-Use `SHIFT-TAB` to open the overlay.

 ---